 Our IFI Family programme includes monthly screenings of some of the best films for children and culminates in the annual IFI Family Festival.

-Read about our FILM FOCUS and 12-13 Projects.
-IFI has contributed to a Europe-wide development of a media literacy framework.
+Along with our own research projects, FILM FOCUS and 12-14 Project, IFI has contributed to a Europe-wide development of a media literacy framework.

 We have carried out a pilot project into accessible screenings, more information here.